 27. How long does the application review process take?

 The application review process, once begun, takes at least one month to complete.
-Most students will receive notification by late April.
+Most students will receive notification by April.

 28. If I am accepted, how will I be notified?

 If you are accepted, the Office of Graduate Studies will first send an official formal acceptance letter via email.
 Following the official email, you will receive a departmental acceptance letter outlining the terms of your acceptance

 29. Whom should I contact if I want to find out the status of my application?